 This past weekend, I did an Amish country jaunt and came upon three hotels among several that are not far from each other.
 Each are worthy of consideration depending upon your desires.
 Like the Inn at Honey Run, none are chains.
 Between them the variety of rooms is impressive from non-fussy simplicity to polish and snap.

-- The Guggisberg Swiss Inn, just outside of Charm, is perched on a hill overlooking the Doughty Valley.
-The inn’s location and ambiance is perfect for families looking for warm hospitality and a horse encounter within a close drive to tourist hot-spots.
+The Guggisberg Swiss Inn, just outside of Charm, is perched on a hill overlooking the Doughty Valley.
+The inn’s location and ambiance& are perfect for families looking for warm hospitality and a horse encounter within a close drive to tourist hot-spots.
 This establishment has its own riding stables where horses roam the property.

 Rooms at the Guggisberg Swiss Inn range from standard double rooms with two double beds to jacuzzi suites.
 Room rates are lowest from Nov.
 1 to May 9.
 Currently, standard rooms are $99.95 a night.
 On May 10, the price jumps to $129.95 and in the fall, this room goes for $149.
 As with the Inn at Honey Run, breakfast is included in the room rate.
 For reservation page, click here.
 Guggisberg Swiss Inn, 5025 Route 557, Millersburg, 877-467-9477

-If an indoor pool, hot tub, private movie theater with over 300 movies from which to choose, social gathering areas and a racket ball room are of interest, then consider the Berlin Hotel and Suites.
+If an indoor pool, hot tub, private movie theater with over 300 movies from which to choose, social gathering areas and a racket ball room are of interest, then consider the Berlin Resort.
 This hotel, outside Berlin, caters to everyone from couples to wedding parties to families looking for a place to keep everyone busy.

 Depending upon whether a stay is a weekday or a weekend, rates are from $62.95 for an economy room with double beds to $188.95 for the Presidential Suite with a king bed.
 Although the complimentary breakfast at the Berlin Hotel and Suites is called continental, the offerings are abundant.
 Oatmeal, make-yourself-waffles, sausage patties and eggs are included.
 Plus, coffee, tea and hot chocolate are available 24/7.
 To reserve a room, click here or call.
 Berlin Hotel and Suites- 5330 County Road 201, Millersburg, 888-621-1967.